A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Identification of the Georgescu-Vasy space

-We endow $\overline{\RR^n}$ with the structure of a smooth manifold (with boundary) that makes $\Theta_n$ of Lemma~\ref{lemma.central} a diffeomorphism.
-This manifold structure on $\overline{\RR^n}$ extends the standard manifold structure of $\RR^n$.
-We extend now this construction to any $n$-dimensional real vector space $Z$ in the usual way.
+We endow $\overline{\RR^n}$ with the structure of a smooth manifold (with boundary) that makes $\Theta_n$ a diffeomorphism.
+This manifold structure on $\overline{\RR^n}$ extends the standard manifold structure of~$\RR^n$.
+See also \cite{MelroseBook, VasyReg}. \end{remark}

+We now extend the definition of the smooth structure on $\overline{\RR^n}$ of Remark~\ref{rem.Theta_n} to any $n$-dimensional real vector space $Z$ in the usual way.
 First, choose a vector space isomorphism $Z\to \RR^n$, which yields bijections